obrochtawj/obrochtawj.github.io/research.md

   </details>
   <hr style="height:0.25px; visibility:hidden;" />

 * Can country leaders improve citizens' views of the ethnic outgroup when making political appointments?
-(Under Review)
+(Revise and Resubmit)
   <details>
   <summary>Abstract</summary>
    Can country leaders improve citizens’ views of the ethnic outgroup by changing the ethnic composition of their government?
 Years of pressure from the international community calling for leaders to ethnically diversify their governments — particularly cabinets — seems to suggest that ethnic representation is key to improving citizens’ views of the outgroup.
 I argue that citizens’ views improve when their level of ethnic representation increases.
 Increased ethnic representation provides perceived benefits to coethnic citizens which lead to a more favorable view of ethnic outgroups.
 When non- dominant group ethnic representation increases, non-dominant citizens’ views of the outgroup will become more favorable, while dominant citizens’ views will worsen.
 Using a vignette experiment with ethnic Albanians and Macedonians in North Macedonia, I show that ethnic representation does not provide the improvements in outgroup relations that many have hoped.
 Both groups’ a↵ect toward and perceptions of the cabinet change somewhat, but changing ethnic representation does not alter overall outgroup attitudes.
   </details>
   <hr style="height:0.25px; visibility:hidden;" />

 * How do political elites respond to ethnic diversity?
+(Under Review)
   <details>
   <summary>Abstract</summary>
    How do political elites’ views of ethnic outgroups change in response to increased ethnic diversity?
 Political elites serve critical roles as elected representatives and public figures such that is is not clear whether existing work on the effects of ethnic diversity among citizens can be extended to include elites.
 I argue that political elites work in a competitive environment wherein increased ethnic diversity promotes ethnic animosity and worsens views of ethnic outgroups.
 Frequent interethnic contact can serve to counteract this relationship, but its effects may be stifled by rhetorical ethnic cues.
 Using new data and a survey experiment with local government committee members in India, I show that neither increased committee diversity nor ethnic cues negatively impact elites’ views of the outgroup while interethnic contact improves outgroup views.
 Increased ethnic diversity is, therefore, a promising avenue for improving views of the outgroup if leaders can encourage interethnic contact between elites.